picimako/intellij-inspections/article/30-Script-filtering/30-Script-filtering.md

 If you add the Script filter for the `$arguments$` template variable it will only handle/see the first actual argument.
 However if you add the filter to Complete Match it will see the whole list (so far I encountered ArrayList) of arguments on which one can easily iterate through.

+At least in this case it is basically stepping back a little and seeing/inspecting the template in its entirety.

 ## "Debugging" Script filters

 There are at least two ways one ca find out what is happening inside a Script filter.